-UPDATE: W.Va. working on $100 savings bonds for young vaccinated
+UPDATE: W.Va. opens portal for $100 prize for young vaccinated

 Republican Gov. Jim Justice said the incentive program to immunize young people will also apply retroactively for anyone in the age range who already received a vaccine.

 He said his administration is working with the U.S. Treasury Department to make arrangements for the bonds, which can take up to two decades to mature to their full value.

 If issuing bonds becomes too complex, he said the state will just send $100 checks.

 CHARLESTON, W.Va.
 (WTAP) - West Virginia’s governor is trying to incentivize more young people to get vaccinated.

 Governor Jim Justice said during his Monday news briefing that the state would offer a $100 savings bond to any person 16 to 35 years of age who gets vaccinated.